lanalikescode/Howmany.blog/README.md

   <img src="promotional/screenshots/1.png" width="650">
 </div>

-## Why Converter NOW
+## Why Howmany.blog

 Tired of complicated, cluttered, and ad-filled unit converters?
-Converter NOW is your perfect solution!
+Howmany.blog is your perfect solution!
 A few years ago, we realized that most unit converters were not only visually unappealing but also lacked functionality, privacy, and ease of use.
-So, we created Converter NOW to change that!
+So, we created Howmany.blog to change that!

 🚀 **Fast & Intuitive**: Experience lightning-fast, real-time conversions as soon as you start typing.
 No more navigating through confusing menus – just instant results with all measurement units!

 🛠️ **Fully Customizable**: Tailor your experience by reorganizing units based on your preferences and priorities.
-Make Converter NOW truly yours!
+Make Howmany.blog truly yours!

 🔢 **Built-in Calculator**: Perform complex calculations effortlessly on any page.
 No need to switch between apps – it's all integrated seamlessly.